 The library’s total resource holdings include over 133,730 monographs, 214,702 eBooks, 2,400 audio-visual items, and 24,500 periodicals with full-text access.
 This is accomplished via the collection development policy which supports the educational, research, and service needs of the institution by adjusting as the college evolves.

 The library maintains a comprehensive web portal that provides 24-hour access to the library’s OPAC, electronic books, an alphabetical list of databases and electronic resources, research guides, and a library toolkit.
 Remote access to the library’s electronic resources is provided either by vendor authentication or via proxy server.

 The library maintains library policies and procedures to ensure that students, faculty, and staff have timely access to the library’s collections and course reserves items.
-With the exception of reference items, print books and monographs may be checked out of the library for three weeks.
-VHS tapes, CDs, and DVDs may be checked out for four days.
+With the exception of reference items, print books and monographs may be checked out of the library for three weeks and DVDs may be checked out for four days.
 Reference items, journals, and magazines may be used inside the library only.
 In addition, the library staff maintains a course reserves section at the circulation desk.
 Faculty may submit any personal items, including textbooks and items from the library’s general collection, to be held in the reserve section.
 Students may check out and use reserve items inside the library for two hours at a time during public service hours.

 In addition to the library’s local holdings, through a collaborative agreement with academic institutions, the Triad Academic Library Association (TALA) cooperative borrowing agreement, students, faculty, and staff may visit and check out books from most college or university libraries in the greater Triad area.
 Bennett students also have borrowing privileges with the Greensboro Public Library.
 In addition to these checkout privileges, students, faculty, and staff may request items via Interlibrary Loan (ILL) from institutions all over the world.